rnd-pro/agent-aggregator/README.md

 # Agent Aggregator

-MCP Server that aggregates tools from multiple MCP servers, acting as a proxy to provide unified access to various AI agents and tools.
+**MCP Server that aggregates tools from multiple MCP servers**, acting as a proxy to provide unified access to various AI agents and tools.

 ## 🎯 Features